macexx/openvpn-as/README.md

 **Additional notes**

-* The Owner of the config directory needs sufficent permissions (UUID 99 / GID 100)
+* The owner of the config directory needs sufficent permissions (UUID 99 / GID 100).
 * Dont forget to forward/open ports to/on you docker host or in your router/firewall, the ports can be changed in the webui.
 ```
 1194/udp 443/tcp  (943/tcp for webui if needed)